Family Recipes: Mama’s Southern Dressing

 In mama’s words… “when I make Chicken and Dressing, I boil two fryers and then I pluck all the meat off and put in a covered dish.
 The small pieces I use in the dressing.
 Now to make the dressing, I use half cornbread and half biscuits.
 I put salt and pepper, add 2 or 3 eggs (beaten), add the chopped onions, and then I pour the broth over it that I cooked the chicken in and stir it up real good.
 Put the small pieces of chicken in too.
 I save some of the broth to make a gravy with.”
 (I added onions in written directions as she had forgotten)

 I usually use a medium onion in my dressing, but it depends on what size pan you are baking in.
 Remember I learned this from someone that never went by a recipe – and never had any recipes.
-After the dressing is mixed well, pour in a greased pan and bake 350 until it’s lightly golden brown on top.
+After the dressing is mixed well, pour into a greased pan and bake 350 until it’s lightly golden brown on top.
 Then it’s done!
 I baked mine abt.
 45-50 minutes.

-Now about the eggs I use in the gravy, I boil and chop them up small to put in my gravy.
+Now about the eggs, I use in the gravy, I boil and chop them up small to put in my gravy.
 Mama says, “if you like, you can use a little milk in your gravy, it will make it taste better.
 I even used to cut up the chicken livers and some of the small pieces of chicken too.
 I use some flour mixed up good in a small amount of water to make it creamy.”

 Mama wrote this recipe for me a long time ago – I still have the actual yellow notepad paper she wrote it on.